universsky/resti/README.md

 # RESTI

-## A REST API TEST Platform, develop by Scala , SpringBoot, JPA, Security, Bootstrap, themeleaf
+## A REST API TEST Platform, develop by Scala , SpringBoot, JPA, Security, Bootstrap, thymeleaf

 ----------------------------------------------------
 web application using spring-boot and Scala